 This is the fourth time in five years that LBCC received recognition for transfer efforts

-Long Beach City College (LBCC) has been named a 2020 Champion of Higher Education for the third time in four years by the Campaign for College Opportunity during a virtual event today, Nov.
+Long Beach City College (LBCC) has been named a 2021 Champion of Higher Education for the fourth time in five years by the Campaign for College Opportunity during a virtual event today, Nov.
 16.

 - Guaranteed admission into a university within the CSU system with a “similar” major (no guarantee to a specific campus)

 - Earn an Associate Degree for completing transfer requirements

 - Grants priority consideration when applying to impacted majors and/or campuses

 - Guarantees a 60 (LBCC) 60 (CSU) unit pathway to CSU graduation

 - Those who earn the ADT, transfer to the CSU with junior status

 - ADT degree holders from LBCC earn their Bachelor’s Degrees nearly twice as fast from CSUs

 The Campaign has honored California Community College ADT achievements at its annual event since 2016.